Generative AI for Self-Hosted Environments

 Getting Started

-Before enabling Generative AI, ensure you have access to your LLM key and Vector DB connection string.
+Before enabling Cloud-Linked Features (Generative AI), ensure you have access to your LLM key and Vector DB connection string.

 -